-In Key stage 1, Pupils will develop knowledge about the world, the United Kingdom and their locality.
+In Key stage 1, Pupils will develop knowledge about the world, the United Kingdom, their locality and environmental issues.
 They will begin to understand basic subject-specific vocabulary relating to human and physical geography and begin to use geographical skills, including first-hand observation, to enhance their locational awareness.

-In Key Stage 2, pupils will extend their knowledge and understanding beyond the local area to include the United Kingdom, Europe and South America.
+In Key Stage 2, pupils will extend their knowledge of the United Kingdom, and develop their understanding of the world beyond their locality to include Europe and the Americas.
 This will include the location and characteristics of a range of the world's most significant human and physical features.
 The children will also further develop their use of geographical knowledge, understanding and skills to enhance their locational and place knowledge.

 In Understanding the World: People, Culture and Communities aspect, the children start by learning about their own community and conduct fieldwork and explore the school and immediate environment by observing our school and playground, discovering what is growing, what the weather is like, where our school is and so on.
 Seasons are also explored as the year progresses and Forest School in the summer term allows children to further explore and expand their understanding of their immediate environment.